mlstroud/weekday/README.md

 _The application will take a date provided by the user, and return what day of the week that date landed on._

 ## Specs
+* Program will accept input from a user.
+* Program will extract the month from the input.
+* Program will extract the day from the input.
+* Program will extract the year from the input*
+* Program will input the extracted information through a mathematical formula to return the day of the week.

 ## Setup/Installation Requirements